jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 The fractal nature of software is a double-edged sword.
 On the positive side, our abstractions are not constrained by the physical world.
 On the negative side, our abstractions are not constrained by the physical world.
 We can design our abstractions anyway we desire.
 We do not have any real-world guardrails to keep our abstractions in check.

 Our abstractions, right or wrong, are our responsibility.
-Get the abstraction right and code will practically write itself.
-Get the abstraction wrong and it will cause you a world of pain.
+Get the abstraction right, and code will practically write itself.
+Get the abstraction wrong, and it will cause you a world of pain.

 # Cohesive Abstractions
 Since this blog is getting long, I’ll postpone __Cohesive Abstractions__ to the next blog entry.